 It’s my favorite time of the year!
 Time to bust out the lamb cake pans and see what you guys and gals (and your lambs!) are made of.

-Send me your 2018 Lamb Cake photos so I can post them here on the blog for everyone to see AND to be entered in a random drawing!
-There will be four winners.
-Each winner will get two vintage cookbooks, a “Bunny Cake” scented candle from Yankee Candle AND one lucky winner will be the Grand Prize Winner, and will also get a really excellent bunny cake pan from Nordicware!
+Send me your 2017 Lamb Cake photos so I can post them here on the blog for everyone to see AND to be entered in a random drawing for some vintage cookbooks from my collection!

-This is the lamb submitted by JDW.
-Isn’t she adorable?
+This is the lamb submitted by Valentine V. Isn’t she adorable?